NDabiran/OSSBNN/README.md

 # 🔒 The code and data will be made publicly available after the journal review process is complete.

-# OPTIMAL SPARSITY STRUCTURE FOR BAYESIAN NEURAL NETWORK
+# OPTIMAL SPARSITY STRUCTURED BAYESIAN NEURAL NETWORK

 ## Overview
-This repository contains the implementation of OPTIMAL SPARSITY STRUCTURE FOR BAYESIAN NEURAL NETWORK, which uses Gaussian mixture model (GMM) approximations to provide a descriptive representation of the complex non-Gaussian parameter posteriors.
+This repository contains the implementation of OPTIMAL SPARSITY STRUCTURED BAYESIAN NEURAL NETWORK, which uses Gaussian mixture model (GMM) approximations to provide a descriptive representation of the complex non-Gaussian parameter posteriors.
 The framework is designed to improve uncertainty quantification and alleviate overfitting within the Bayesian neural network.

 <table width="100%">